namtoki/English/wordlist.md

 glow*(shine, gleam):                A campfire was glowing in the distant wilderness.
 govern:                             Parliament makes legislation, and the administration govern the country.
-grasp:                              She grasped bloody sword tightly in her hand. halfway (halfway around the world): After escaping from Japan, he was finally captured halfway around the world in Brazil. harsh*(cruel, brutal):              Even Napoleon couldn't conquer Russia during its harsh winter.
+grasp:                              She grasped bloody sword tightly in her hand.
+grocery:                            Luckily, he was able to obtain a truck driver's license and get a job at the grocery store. halfway (halfway around the world): After escaping from Japan, he was finally captured halfway around the world in Brazil. harsh*(cruel, brutal):              Even Napoleon couldn't conquer Russia during its harsh winter.
 harvest:                            The woman is harvesting the crops.